roboticslab-uc3m/kinematics-dynamics/README.md

 }
 ```

-B. Łukawski, J. Victores, C. Balaguer, "A generic controller for teleoperation on robotic manipulators using low-cost devices," in XLIV Jornadas de Automática, 2023, pp. 785–788.
+Bartek Lukawski, Juan G. Victores, and Carlos Balaguer.
+A generic controller for teleoperation on robotic manipulators using low-cost devices.
+In *XLIV Jornadas de Automática*, pages 785–788.
+Universidade da Coruña, 2023.

 ```bibtex
 @inproceedings{lukawski2023jjaa,